Skip to content

 The Better Alternative: Cool, Dark, and Stable

-• Mylar bags with humidity packs
+• Mylar bags with humidity packs for long-term storage

-• Airtight jars if opening frequently
+• Airtight glass jars for flower you’re opening regularly

 What Happens If You Freeze the Wrong Way

-• Brittle buds that crumble when touched
+• Brittle buds that shatter or crumble when handled

 Final Takeaway

-Shop properly cured, terpene-rich THCA flower:
+Shop properly cured, terpene-rich THCA flower (no freezer required):

 FAQ: Freezing THCA Flower